spencerwooo/bitsrun-rs/README.md

-  logout        Logout from the campus network status        Check device login status config-paths  List all possible config file paths help          Print this message or the help of the given subcommand(s)
+  logout        Logout from the campus network status        Check device login status config-paths  List all possible config file paths keep-alive    Poll the server with login requests to keep the session alive help          Print this message or the help of the given subcommand(s)

 Options: